Skip to content

 What else changed in v2.2.0

-• STIX alignment: APT/UNC/TA/FIN groups now store as intrusion_set. recall_actor() remains backward-compatible and searches actor, threat_actor, and intrusion_set.
+• STIX alignment.
+APT/UNC/TA/FIN groups now store as intrusion_set. recall_actor() remains backward-compatible and searches actor, threat_actor, and intrusion_set.

 Rollback

-All of ZettelForge's state lives in the configured data directory, plus the installed package.
+All of ZettelForge's state lives in the configured data directory plus the installed package.
 To roll back:

 # 1. Pin the previous version

-pip install 'zettelforge==2.1.1'
+pip install 'zettelforge==2.6.2'

-# 2. Restore the JSONL data directory (the SQLite file is ignored by
+# 2. Restore the data directory backup

 rm -rf ~/.amem

-cp -a ~/.amem.pre-2.2 ~/.amem
+cp -a ~/.amem.pre-2.7 ~/.amem